ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ## Two video cameras from the early 80s,

-including power supplies, video output cables, and cases.
+Including power supplies, video output cables, and cases.
 One is by sony, the other is a panasonic.
 These are not camcorders, and do not have any onboard storage. (details on request)

 $100/each